Now to him who is able to do above and beyond all that we ask or think according to the power that works in us, to him be the glory. Ephesians 3:20

 Dealing with Sleep Deprivation

 To be totally honest, sleep deprivation was and is my biggest challenge as a new mom.
 There are simply not enough hours in the day!
-When I am not able to get all of my work done during the day, I try to tackle it at night.
-Every single post in this series was written somewhere between the hours of 11pm-5am.
-I have truly learned to love the quite of late nights.
+When I am not able to get all of my work done while the sun is up, I try to tackle it at night.
+Every single post in this series was written somewhere between the hours of 11pm-3am.
+I have truly learned to love the quiet of late nights.
 I will also edit and answer emails (to be sent out the next morning) after the kids have gone to bed as well.
-If I do stay up late one night, I try to go to bed early the next night, just so I don’t completely wear myself out.
+If I do stay up late one night I try to go to bed early the next night, just so I don’t completely wear myself out.

 One thing that has been difficult for me is feeling guilty about the time I spend working in the evening instead of hanging out with Matt.
 We may be sitting side by side on the couch, but if I have my computer on my lap, I know I am not being as present as I would like to be.
 As much as I love my business, I often try to keep in mind what is most important: God, my husband, and my family.
-My day completely changes for the better if I am able to spend a little time in the word and prayer in the morning.
-I usually try to do this during Ryan’s first nap, while Audrey is at school (when she turned two she started going half days three days a week).
-I have also been trying to have dinner and watch a show or talk to Matt before pulling out my computer.
+My day completely changes for the better if I am able to spend time in the word and in prayer in the morning.
+I usually try to do this during Ryan’s first nap.
+Recently, I have been trying to have dinner and watch a show or chat with Matt before pulling out my computer.
 This usually causes me to stay up a little later, but the time we get to spend together makes it worth it.
 If you have any suggestions or personal success stories on how to balance family/husband time with work time, I would love to hear them!

 Seek the Kingdom of God above all else, and live righteously, and he will give you everything you need. – Matthew 6:33